DaniAffCH/multiperson-realtime-pose-estimation/README.md

 ## Usage

-Every settings can be modified in `src/lp_config` where there are `lp_model_config.py` that contains the settings about network architecture and `lp_common_config.py` that contains the general configurations about training and inference.
+Every setting can be modified in `src/lp_config` where there are `lp_model_config.py` that contains the settings about network architecture and `lp_common_config.py` that contains the general configurations about training and inference.
+If you chande the network structure you can't load the pre-trained models provided but you have to train the custom network.

 For training run:
 ```